Learn how to set up a business : 10 tips to open a company in Malaysia …

 📒 Should I hire an tax consultant straightaway?

 Although Malaysian taxation system may be less complicated than in the US or Europe, it still requires extra attention.
-If you do not speak any of the local languages, or are not familiar with taxes in Malaysia, we would advise hiring a lawyer or a consultant who will be able to guide you properly in your business creation project or even manage all the administrative part for you.
+If you do not speak any of the local languages, or are not familiar with taxes in Malaysia, we would advise hiring a lawyer or a consultant who will be able to guide you properly in your business creation project or even manage the whole administrative part for you.

 👤 Is it possible to start a company all on my own?